2022 Anaheim mayoral election

 The 2022 Anaheim mayoral election was held on Tuesday November 8, to elect the next mayor of Anaheim, California.
 Municipal elections in California were officially nonpartisan; candidates' party affiliations do not appear on the ballot.

 One-term mayor Harry Sidhu, who was elected in 2018 with 32.5% of the vote, resigned in May 2022 amid corruption allegations and an investigation by the FBI regarding the sale of Angel Stadium.
-The office of mayor has since remained vacant, with mayor pro tempore Trevor O'Neil serving in an acting capacity.
+Afterwards, the office of mayor remained vacant, with mayor pro tempore Trevor O'Neil serving in an acting capacity.

-Attorney Ashleigh Aitken won the election, becoming the first woman elected mayor of Anaheim.
+Attorney Ashleigh Aitken won the election, becoming the first woman elected mayor of Anaheim and the first Democrat to serve as mayor since 2002.